groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 It is strongly advised to encrypt these archives, because it contains the complete DSAS configuration, including SSL certificates and SSH secrets.
-The password does not have to be the same password as used for DSAS.
+The password does not have to be the same password as used for the DSAS.
 The user passwords will not be backed up.

 When restoring the same password will be requested, and so this password should be kept preciously.
 In case of a restoration it will be applied immediately.
 This could result in